Police: Woman shot and killed by boyfriend in Allentown

 ALLENTOWN, Pa.
 (WPVI) --Police converged on a home in Allentown, Pa. after a shooting on Thursday morning.

-Around noon the area was blocked off with crime scene tape and officers were in the area with guns drawn.
+Around 12 p.m., the area was blocked off with crime scene tape and officers were in the area with guns drawn.

 Neighbors say police have been called to the home before for domestic disputes that would spill out into the front lawn, but nothing like this before.